scottie-l/reading-notes/reading-notes-301/class-04.md

 Can sometimes be tedious to use controlled components, because need to write event handler for every way data can change and pipe all input state through a React component.
 Can become annoying when converting preexisting codebase to React, or integrating React application with non-React library.
 Might want to check out uncontrolled components, alternative technique for implementing input forms.

-<b><a href = "https://codeburst.io/javascript-the-conditional-ternary-operator-explained-cac7218beeff">"The Conditional (Ternery) Operator Explained"</a>
+<b><a href = "https://codeburst.io/javascript-the-conditional-ternary-operator-explained-cac7218beeff">"The Conditional (Ternary) Operator Explained"</a>

 1. Why would we use a ternary operator?
-To write a more succint line of code to evaluate a condition using a boolean value.
+To write a more succinct line of code to evaluate a condition using a Boolean value.

 2. Rewrite the following statement using a ternary statement: x===y ? true : false;